prince-ao/milestone.ai/ARCHITECTURE.md

 Around 2021 Kristi Brescia decided to create a document that displayed what classes students should take at each semester of college and what extra-curricular activities they should engage in, in order to increase their career readiness.
-This document turned out to be successful and various colleges across CUNY decided to copy it.
+This document turned out to be successful.
 The goal of this application is to build upon this document and make it more interactive.
 Students will not able be able to view this static document, but interact with it by asking it questions and getting individualized responses.

 ### Features of the application
 - Users will get their personalized graduation milestone box